xthecoolboy/unicron-bot/docs/COMMANDS.md

 ### Dynamic Text/Voice
 Which allows users to create their own text/voice Channels to enhance your community environment as your users continue to meet new people.

+> You can also have a role named `Dynamic Mod` so whoevers has that role has full access to all dynamic channels. like a Moderator ;)
+>
 | Name         | Description                                       | Usage                                                                                 |
 | :----------- | :------------------------------------------------ | :------------------------------------------------------------------------------------ |
 | **dconfig**  | Configure Dynamic Text/Voice to your server!      | `dconfig <view|set|enable|disable> <key> [value]` or use `help dconfig` for more info |